 - 4 cups water

-- 1 tablespoon Vegetable Better Than Bouillon bouillon paste, see notes
+- 1 tablespoon vegetarian Better Than Bouillon - Roasted Vegetables bouillon paste,

 Instructions

-- Select the SAUTE function on your electric pressure cooker, with medium heat.
+- Select the SAUTE function on your electric pressure cooker, and select medium heat.
 Melt the butter in the inner cooking pot, and stir in the onion.
 Sauté for 3 minutes, until slightly softened.

-- Add the rice to the pot, and stir with a wooden spoon to coat.
-If you have a risotto spoon, go dig it out!
-Sauté for 3 - 5 minutes to lightly toast the rice.
+- Add the risotto rice to the pot, and sauté for 3 - 5 minutes to lightly toast the rice.
+Occasionally stir, using either a risotto spoon or wooden spoon.

-- Add the water and bouillon paste, or vegetable broth, if using, and salt.
-If using vegetable broth instead of bouillon paste, add an addition ½ teaspoon kosher salt.
+- Add the water, bouillon paste and salt.
+If using vegetable broth instead of bouillon paste, add 1 teaspoon kosher salt (or ½ teaspoon sea salt).
 Bring to a gentle simmer.

 - Turn the electric pressure cooker off, and lock the lid into place.
 Select MANUAL and cook on HIGH PRESSURE for 6 minutes.
 Allow for a natural release of 5 minutes, and then perform a quick release.
 Remove the lid.